freesewing/markdown/dev/reference/api/point/sitson/en.md

 bool point.sitsOn(Point check)
 ```

-Returns true is the point has the same coordinates as the one you pass to it.
+Returns true if the point has the same coordinates as the one you pass to it.

 <Example
   part="point_sitson"